-

 The bright house near Motta had already noticed me the day before.
 As good as it is preserved and as beautiful as it stands, it might be a holiday home.

-Waterfalls can be seen everywhere, in some places several waterfalls from different directions converge into large one.
+Waterfalls can be seen everywhere, in some places several waterfalls from different directions converge into a large one.

 A day at Vestrahorn